 Media Audit Implications

-With respect to oversight of agency compliance to media audits, the addition of this discipline within agencies provides all parties (the agency, its client, and reputable media audit firms) with several key benefits:
+With respect to oversight of agency accountability — and specifically compliance to media audits, the addition of this discipline within agencies provides all parties (the agency, its client, and reputable media audit firms) with several key benefits:

 1. Experience.
 Agencies have rarely had designated professionals on staff who have extensive experience with the media audit process and its role in the paid media ecosystem.
 Other than perhaps some personnel in the finance department, many agency personnel are only exposed to media audits when one of their clients conducts an audit, and even then only when that individual has a specific task in completing the audit.
 Not only do these agency accountability professionals work with media audits across many agency clients on a regular basis, in some cases they even have professional experience working for media audit firms.
 This increases the likelihood that the agency understands the media auditor’s approach and will thus be equipped to engage in the process – to the benefit of all parties.

 2. Time.
 Previously, it was no one’s day job at an agency to comply with a media audit.
 As we tell anyone who will listen, complying with an audit is simply not that difficult for an agency that has been doing its job.
 Still, someone does need to pull the information, send it, and confirm that it is correct.
 The person pulling the information is likely the same as before (it is the person who understands where it is, how it is organized, etc.).
 However, the person coordinating the audit compliance is now someone whose day job is in part to comply with media audits.
 Previously, it might have been an overworked planner or management supervisor who viewed the audit as an unwelcome extra responsibility.